openharmony/docs/en/application-dev/reference/apis/js-apis-formprovider.md

 updateForm(formId: string, formBindingData: FormBindingData): Promise&lt;void&gt;;

-Updates a form.
+Updates a widget.
 This API uses a promise to return the result.

 **System capability**